Target To Take Profit Blow As It Sheds Extra Inventory

 Target’s fierce competitor Walmart is also going through inventory excess in certain items as inflation has prompted consumers to bypass those categories and favor more essential items.

-These issues faced by other retailers, Cornell said, were what prompted Target to start offloading items —while gas and grocery price increases have kept buyers’ discretionary spending at a minimum.7 Travel Stocks That Will Benefit as Covid Restrictions End
+These issues faced by other retailers, Cornell said, were what prompted Target to start offloading items —while gas and grocery price increases have kept buyers’ discretionary spending at a minimum.7 Consumer Discretionary Stocks That May Defy Expectations

 .